exokitxr/exokit/.github/ISSUE_TEMPLATE/exoit-magic-leap-bug-report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+What happened, and what did you expect to happen?

 **To Reproduce**
 Steps or commands ran to reproduce the behavior: